OpenJSCAD

 • x,y,z coordinates

-• Architecture-style (x,y are the surface of a table/floor plan, z is vertical/out of page).
+• Architecture-style (x and y are the surface of a table or floor plan; z is vertical, i.e., out of the page).

 1. main